Dear0001/matreial-to-join-channel/README.md

-You need to installation the binarry for HLF and required three file which extension .yaml such as:
+You need to install the binaries for Hyperledger Fabric (HLF).
+Please search for the official Hyperledger Fabric website and locate the "Get Started" section.
+There, you will find the curl command to install the binaries.
+Additionally, ensure that you have the following three required files with the .yaml extension:
 - configtx.ymal
 - core.yaml
 - orderer.yaml